Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 2. To ensure valid and serious registrations, all proposed team rosters will be checked by the Tournament Management.
 3. All accepted teams will be announced in the discussion thread after the Registration Phase.
-   - **A team should have at least 3 players registered in order to be eligible to participate.**
+   - **A team should have at least three players registered in order to be eligible to participate.**
 4. Once a team roster has been accepted, it remains locked for the rest of the tournament.
 No further changes may be made to it except on extraordinary circumstances under the Tournament Management's approval.

 ### Match instructions